 - the main folder of each example in the downloaded package is referenced in the related tutorial using this icon: ;

 - all examples require Unity 5 or later, but the relevant multiplayer code is compatible with Unity 4 too (including UI, supported starting from Unity 4.6);

 - some of the examples are based on a stripped down version of the Shader Calibration Scene provided by the Unity team on the Asset Store (all rights reserved);

 - all examples are developed with C#; UnityScript can be used as well with the API, but this is not documented or supported directly;

-All the examples make use of the latest version of the SmartFoxServer 2X C# API available as part of the server download itself.
-As the API evolve in time (bug fixes, new features), we strongly recommend that, after downloading an example, you overwrite the included API DLL file (SmartFox2.dll in the source code's Assets/Plugins folder) with the one provided in the latest SmartFoxServer package or patch available on our website.
+All the examples make use of the latest version of the SmartFoxServer 2X C# API available at the time of their development.
+As the API evolve in time (bug fixes, new features), we strongly recommend that, after downloading an example, you overwrite the included API DLL files with those provided in the latest SmartFoxServer C# API package available on our website.